Every penny we save, is another penny towards another day on the road. So it goes without saying, saving money is a high priority for us.

 How to find a place to free camp in the Netherlands

-We also rely on the iOverlander but it’s a little light on locations for free camping in the Netherlands.
-We’ve recently added our locations to the app so hopefully it’s a little less light now.
+We also use the iOverlander app offline but it’s a little light on locations for free camping in the Netherlands.
+We’ve recently added our camping spots to the app so hopefully it’s a little less light now.

 7 nights in campsites in the Netherlands could easily have cost €140 – €175.
 Not a saving to be sniffed at!